top of page

 Electric cars give a range of 400-1000km per charge which could take a week to a month to use up, depending on how you drive it.

 eVTOLs give a range of 20mins to 1-2 hours max.
-So the amount of charging required daily makes it fairly power intensive.
-This power required for charging has its own carbon footprint.
+So the amount of charging required daily makes it fairly power intensive which too has a large carbon footprint.

 Screenshot 2024-07-22 at 10.21.15 AM.png